-The most common reasons for and indoor palm drooping are because of drought stress due underwatering, low humidity.
+The most common reasons for indoor palm drooping are because of drought stress due to underwatering, and low humidity.
 Drooping leaves are the first indication that the soil around the roots is too dry or the humidity causing the leaves to lose too much moisture which results in a drooping, wilting appearance.

-If the leaf tips are also turning brown as well as an overall drooping appearance, then this is symptomatic of low humidity which saps too much moisture from the leaves at a faster rate then the roots can draw up moisture.
+If the leaf tips are also turning brown as well as an overall drooping appearance, then this is symptomatic of low humidity which saps too much moisture from the leaves at a faster rate than the roots can draw up moisture.

 Indoor palm trees also require the soil to be evenly moist.
 If the soil is start to dry around the roots then the first sign of stress is drooping leaves.
 If the soil dries out completely then the leaves also turn brown in as well as wilting.

 The preferred temperature range for indoor palms is 65ºF to 75ºF (18ºC to 23ºC) with around 10 degrees cooler at night.
 If the temperature significantly exceeds 75ºF then the soil dries out too quickly, and the roots cannot uptake the water required to prevent the leaves from drooping.